-In order to identify jets originating from b quarks, the DeepJet b-tagging algorithm is used 32.
-The relatively long lifetimes of b quarks can lead to displaced secondary vertices, and the relatively large mass can lead to jets with relatively large $p_T$ ; these distinguishing characteristics are leveraged in the identification of b jets with the DeepJet algorithm.
-The efficiency and mistag rates depend on the working point utilized (i.e. the cut on the discriminant output, which ranges from zero to one).
-For this analysis, we make use of the loose and medium working points of the DeepJet algorithm, as defined by the CMS BTV POG for the UL datasets 114.
+The b-tagging efficiency and mistag rates depend on the working point utilized (i.e. the cut on the discriminant output, which ranges from zero to one).
+For this analysis, we make use of the loose and medium working points of the DeepJet algorithm, as defined by the CMS b-tagging and vertexing (BTV) physics object group (POG) for the UL datasets [37]-40].